anuragdutt36/facebook-login-page/README.md

 ## Introduction

-The Facebook Login Clone Page project is a responsive website that closely resembles the design of the Facebook homepage.
-It utilizes HTML for structure, CSS for styling, Tailwind CSS for responsive layouts and utility classes, and Favicon for icons.
+The Facebook Login Clone Page project is a webpage that closely resembles the design of the Facebook homepage.
+It utilizes HTML for structure, CSS and Tailwind CSS for styling and utility classes.
 The clone showcases the main sections and features present on the original Facebook homepage.

 ## Technologies Used